 Once you land you Larsen Bay, we will be there to pick you up and take care of you for the full 5 days!

 Every morning, guests are served breakfast before heading out for the day’s adventure- most days, by me!
-Breakfast is served at 7:30am and you are fishing by 8am.
+Breakfast is getting started at 7am and you are fishing by 8am.

 During the fishing season, guests spend an 8 hour day on the water fishing for Halibut, all 5 species of Salmon, Yellow Eye, Pacific Cod, Rockfish, Ling Cod & more.
 You will also be picking the pots for Tanner Crab for a fresh seafood dinner!